aerowaenn/DoucheBag/README.md

-# DoucheBag
+# DoucheBagDetector
-Learning to write add-ons for World of Warcraft.
-This one is for detecting douchebags in raids.
+A World of Warcraft add-on for detecting douchebags in raids.